 We have proposed several adjustments to the general ledger accounts receivable balances during our audit.
 We recommend that procedures be implemented to reconcile the Tax Collector's accounts receivable subsidiary records to the general ledger on a monthly basis.
 All variances should be investigated and resolved in a timely manner.
 To further strengthen this control the Town should document this process by having a sign off by the two departments.

-In the beginning of FY 20 the Town retained an outside firm to provide Outsourced Accounting Services.
-The Accountant and Collector now balance all Receivable accounts monthly and closed FY 20 with no variances.
+The Accountant and Collector now balance all Receivable accounts monthly and closed FY 2020 with no variances.